Recently updated on June 25th, 2024 at 09:21 am

 Jökulsárlón Glacial Lake

-Jökulsárlón is a favorite to everyone I know that has visited Iceland.
+Jökulsárlón is a favorite of everyone I know who has visited Iceland.
 It is a glacial lake with floating icebergs.
-There are boat tours you can do most months of the year to get up close and personal with the ice and the wildlife that calls this lake home.
+You can take boat tours most months of the year to get up close and personal with the ice and the wildlife that calls this lake home.
 The beach where the ice flows out to sea is breathtaking.

 The Town of Höfn